strinsberg/rusp/README.md

 # Rusp

-Rusp is a lisp-like language that compiles to rust.
-This project holds the rust data structures and runtime elements that make this possible.
-The companion compiler is RuspCC and compiled projects use Rusp as a rust dependency when compiled but rust using cargo.

 The goal for now is to get a reasonable subset of functions and types finished.
 Something close to the r5rs scheme and some very common clojure functions to cover the differences in the languages.
 It is important to come up with at least